-Now you can stop struggling and guessing how to do it.
+Now you can stop worrying about how to do it.

-This course teaches you how to connect with DC's so they trust referring patients to you, and how to "co-manage" their care like a true professional.
+This course teaches you how to connect with DC's so they trust referring patients to you and how to confidently "co-manage" their care like a true professional.

 Please Note: This is not another hands-on class and you can feel free to use whatever techniques you like.